-- 1. Select an Environmental Incident applicable to the site to test in a Pollution Scenario (this may include a major spill, equipment failure or breaches of license consent that may cause impacts onsite and to the surrounding community); - 2.
-Using the scenario conduct a desktop review using the Test Checklist as a prompt to ensure that each component of the PIRMP is up to date; - 3.
-Sign off the checklist, scan and send to the NSW Planning & Environmental Coordinator; - 4.
-Planning & Environmental Coordinator will make amendments to the plans and submit these to the site managers for review and approval; - 5.
-Site Managers to hold a tool box talk with staff on the details of the PIRMP and keep a copy of the PIRMP onsite for future reference.
+1. Select an Environmental Incident applicable to the site to test in a Pollution Scenario (this may include a major spill, equipment failure or breaches of license consent that may cause impacts onsite and to the surrounding community);

-Are all contact details within the plan current and Phone Numbers

-up to date?
-Currency Updated Number

-Individuals responsible for activating the plans and Michael

-managing the response Lynch 0408

-602 229

-Individuals Authorised to Notify and Coordinate Peter

-Relevant Authorities Radzievic

-0419 440 588

-Emergency Services 000

-EPA 131 555

-4908 6800

-The Ministry of Health via the local Public Health

-Unit 2278-2338
+2. Using the scenario conduct a desktop review using the Test Checklist as a prompt to ensure that each component of the PIRMP is up to date;

+3. Sign off the checklist, scan and send to the NSW Planning & Environmental Coordinator;

+4. Planning & Environmental Coordinator will make amendments to the plans and submit these to the site managers for review and approval;

+5. Site Managers to hold a tool box talk with staff on the details of the PIRMP and keep a copy of the PIRMP onsite for future reference.
-WorkCover Authority 131 050

-Local Council 4988 0255

-Fire and Rescue NSW 000

-Additional Contacts relevant to the licensee's premises Other Organisations or agencies that need to be advised of the incident Chris Hamilton 0429 790 213
+Phone Numbers Are all contact details within the plan current and up to date?
+Currency Updated Number Individuals responsible for activating the plans and managing the response Michael Lynch 0408 602 229 Individuals Authorised to Notify and Coordinate Relevant Authorities Peter Radzievic 0419 440 588 Emergency Services 000 EPA 131 555 4908 6800 The Ministry of Health via the local Public Health Unit 2278-2338 WorkCover Authority 131 050 Local Council 4988 0255 Fire and Rescue NSW 000 Additional Contacts relevant to the licensee's premises Other Organisations or agencies that need to be advised of the incident Chris Hamilton 0429 790 213

 Environmental Hazards and Control Standards Yes/ No Actions Are the descriptions of environmental hazards up to date?
 Yes Are the potential and likelihood of incidents that could occur still correct and relevant to the site operations?
 Yes Are the pre-emptive actions for risk management of the relevant activity correct and relevant to the site?
 Yes Is there an inventory of pollutants (including quantities of pollutants onsite)?
 No No pollutants are kept on site Is the listed safety equipment & PPE correct and up to date?
-Yes Is there a map/s located onsite detailing the following; - The site and the surrounding area likely to be affected in the event of an incident No Are the nature and objectives of staff training set out in the plan?
+Yes Is there a map/s located onsite detailing the following; - The site and the surrounding area likely to be affected in the event of an incident - The Locations of storage/ holding points of pollutants - Stormwater drains and discharge points offsite No As indicated by site maps; Figure 1 Northern Dune Site Figure 2 Oyster Cove site Are the nature and objectives of staff training set out in the plan?
 Yes Are there details of mechanisms for providing early warnings and regular updates to the owners and occupiers?
-Yes Radio contact Channel 27 Is there a copy of the plan onsite and up to date?
+Yes Radio contact Channel 21 Is there a copy of the plan onsite and up to date?
 Yes